-When your air conditioner is clean and operating right, you shouldn’t be smelling anything strange.
-Unusual air conditioner noises and weird smells are a hint that something is out of whack.
-If your air conditioner is aging or you haven’t had maintenance done recently, they can be a sure sign you need skilled air conditioning repair in Marshfield.
+When your air conditioner is spotless and working properly, it’s not normal to smell anything strange.
+Out-of-the-ordinary air conditioner noises and odd smells are a hint that something is out of whack.
+If your air conditioner is past its prime or you haven’t had service done lately, it can be a clear sign you need professional air conditioning repair in Marshfield.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, particularly a chemical odor, it isn’t a good sign.
-You could also observe your:
+2. If your air conditioner smells bad when turned on, especially with a chemical odor, it isn’t a positive sign.
+You could also report your:

 • Air conditioner smells like paint thinner